Find Trade Colleges

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In the United States, there were 34,000 jobs for Broadcast Technician in 2016.
+In 2016, there was an estimated number of 34,000 jobs in the United States for Broadcast Technician.
 There is little to no growth in job opportunities for Broadcast Technician.
-There will be an estimated 2,900 positions for Broadcast Technician per year.
+Due to new job openings and attrition, there will be an average of 2,900 job openings in this field each year.

 undefined